 - School of Music

 - All undergraduate string, wind, and percussion students must appear for large ensemble auditions.
-Please plan to audition, and prepare all audition materials thoroughly.
+Please prepare all audition materials thoroughly for your audition.

 - For any band or orchestral excerpts, please listen to representative recordings to learn the appropriate style, tempo and dynamics for the passage.
 Performing these aspects of the music correctly is a large part of the audition.

-- Actually learning the music, by analytical listening to multiple versions of the excerpts, will help you grow as a musician and will reflect positively on your audition placement.
+- Learning the music, by analytical listening to multiple versions of the excerpts, will help you grow as a musician and will reflect positively on your audition placement.

 - Playing the right notes but in the wrong style or wrong tempo sends a different message to the audition panel.

 - Listen and analyze before you practice.

 - Please make every effort to audition during the time frame designated for your instrument.
 Doing so gives you the best opportunity for the conductors to accurately assess your skills as compared to your colleagues.

 - Professional attire is expected.